Aliases for LY96 Gene

 GeneCards Summary for LY96 Gene

 LY96 (Lymphocyte Antigen 96) is a Protein Coding gene.
-Diseases associated with LY96 include intestinal botulism and wound botulism.
-Among its related pathways are Development Slit-Robo signaling and Development Slit-Robo signaling.
+Diseases associated with LY96 include Intestinal Botulism and Wound Botulism.
+Among its related pathways are MyD88 cascade initiated on plasma membrane and Diseases associated with the TLR signaling cascade.
 GO annotations related to this gene include coreceptor activity and lipopolysaccharide receptor activity.

 UniProtKB/Swiss-Prot for LY96 Gene

 Binds bacterial lipopolysaccharide (LPS) (PubMed:17803912, PubMed:17569869).
 Cooperates with TLR4 in the innate immune response to bacterial lipopolysaccharide (LPS), and with TLR2 in the response to cell wall components from Gram-positive and Gram-negative bacteria (PubMed:11160242, PubMed:11593030).
 Enhances TLR4-dependent activation of NF-kappa-B (PubMed:10359581).
 Cells expressing both LY96 and TLR4, but not TLR4 alone, respond to LPS (PubMed:10359581).